moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ### Configure Deployment Script {: #configure-deployment-script }

 Next, you'll need to edit the `OffchainAggregator.s.sol` file located in the scripts directory. `OffchainAggregator.sol` takes two parameters upon deployment, a `decimals` value, and a description of the price feed.
-The decimal value can remain unchanged at `8`, and the description should be changed to the price feed that you'd like to add to your ContainerChain.
+The decimal value can remain unchanged at `8`, and the description should be changed to the price feed that you'd like to add to your Appchain.
 In this case, `BTC / USD` is specified.
 Take care to copy the description exactly as shown, and remember that only specified assets shown in the [Fetch Price Feed Data](#supported-assets) are supported.
 If you specify an asset not supported by Phala, the price feed will not work correctly.
 Your `OffchainAggregator.s.sol` should resemble the following:

 ???+ code "OffchainAggregator.s.sol"